IIEST, Shibpur: Post 2010

-In October 2010 The union cabinet approved 2006 M.Anandakrishnan committee proposal for the conversion of the Bengal Engineering and Science University (BESU) at Shibpur to India's first Indian Institute of Engineering Science and Technology (IIEST), it will be an Institution of international standard and will produce quality manpower for the strategic sector of the country, research laboratories and quality teachers for the institutions of engineering and science education.
-An amount of ₹ 592.20 crore has been earmarked for the project and it will be completed over a period of five years.
+In October 2010, the Union Cabinet ratified the 2006 M. Anandakrishnan Committee’s proposal to transform the Bengal Engineering and Science University (BESU), Shibpur, into India’s inaugural Indian Institute of Engineering Science and Technology (IIEST).

+This strategic evolution was designed to establish an institution of international prestige, dedicated to cultivating elite human capital for the nation’s strategic sectors.
+Beyond technical training, the mandate envisioned the development of advanced research laboratories and the nurturing of distinguished educators to elevate the standards of engineering and science education nationwide.
+An amount of ₹ 592.20 crore was earmarked for the project, and it was to be completed over a period of five years.

+President Pranab Mukherjee addressed the inaugural ceremony of the IIEST, Shibpur at Howrah, on August 24, 2014.

 In March 2014, the institute was conferred the status of an INI and was renamed Indian Institute of Engineering Science and Technology, Shibpur by the Govt. of India by suitably amending the National Institutes of Technology and Science Education and Research Act, 2007.
+It was governed by the NIT Council.
 The conversion process of BESU to IIEST was mentored by IIT Kanpur.
-President of India, Pranab Mukherjee inaugurated it as IIEST on 24 August 2014.
+The President of India, Pranab Mukherjee, inaugurated it as IIEST on 24 August 2014.

-In June 2014, Govt. of West Bengal appointed IIEST Shibpur as the Mentor Institute for the Indian Institute of Information Technology Kalyani, which was inaugurated in June of the same year.
+In June 2014, the Government of West Bengal formally inaugurated the Indian Institute of Information Technology Kalyani.
+Concurrently, the Indian Institute of Engineering Science and Technology (IIEST), Shibpur, was appointed as its mentor institution to provide foundational academic and administrative guidance during its establishment.

-In Dec 2014, Institutes founding director Ajoy Kumar Ray sorrowfully tone said We have the fund now, but land-space crunch is the biggest problem.
+In December 2014, the institute's founding director Ajoy Kumar Ray, in a sorrowful tone, said, "We have the fund now, but land-space crunch is the biggest problem.
 We have 121 acres of land with us and we need 100 acres more.
-Otherwise institutes expansion would be pretty critical.
+Otherwise, the institute's expansion would be pretty critical."

+In 2017, Professor Ajoy Kumar Ray, the founding director of the IIEST Shibpur, was awarded the Padma Shri.
+This prestigious civilian honor recognized his significant contributions to the field of science and engineering.

+In 2019, the government abandoned the plan to establish a separate category of IIEST institutes, and thus IIEST Shibpur was integrated into the NIT Council making it the first non-NIT member of the Council.